Artist

 - Cross-generational recognition supports repeat listening and discovery.

-Elton John sits in the top 14% of tracked artists on the site by modeled artist-side earnings.
+Elton John lands in the top 12% of tracked artists by estimated artist-side earnings.

 How It Compares